-Keto diet becomes very popular and helps in weight loss if properly planned.
-The ketogenic calculator is the most efficient and easy tool to check how much protein, fat, and carbohydrates should be taken to achieve weight loss goals.
+A properly planned keto diet helps in weight loss, and the ketogenic calculator is the most efficient and easy tool to check the right amount of proteins, fats, and carbohydrates required to achieve weight loss goals.

 What is a Ketogenic Calculator?

-The ketogenic calculator helps to determine the ratio between fats, carbohydrates, and proteins.
-This calculator helps to set your weight goals based on your lifestyle and activities.
+The ketogenic calculator helps determine the ratio between fats, carbohydrates, and proteins to help set your weight goals based on your lifestyle and activities.

-To determine macronutrient ratios in a ketogenic calculator one should enter his gender, age, height, weight, and activity level.
+Enter your gender, age, height, weight, and activity level to determine macronutrient ratios in a ketogenic calculator.
 All these parameters are extremely important to find out exact values.

-Mifflin-St Jeor formula is used to determine calorie requirement which varies based on gender, age, height and weight.
+The Mifflin-St Jeor formula determines calorie requirements based on gender, age, height, and weight.

 Calorie requirement (BMR): 10W+ 6.25 H- 5A+5

 Calorie Requirement (BMR): 10W+ 6.25 H- 5A- 161

 The total calorie requirement depends on all these factors, which helps determine the macronutrient ratio for proper weight management.